What is a kitchen table agreement?

 A kitchen table agreement is cost-effective because you reach the agreement yourselves without professional help.
 You will still need to have your agreement legally drafted and submitted to court if you would like to make your financial arrangements legally binding and end future claims through a ‘clean break clause’.

-It’s also flexible in terms of time, as you reach an agreement yourselves, so aren’t constrained by standard working hours.
-This means you can sit down together at a time to suit.
+It’s also flexible in terms of time.
+One of the main advantages of employing a kitchen table divorce approach is that you reach an agreement yourselves, and thus you aren’t constrained by the ‘standard working hours’ of Divorce Specialists and solicitors.
+This means you can sit down at the kitchen table together at a time that suits you both.

-You can stay in control of the process as you aren’t reaching an agreement through solicitors, who are negotiating on your behalf.
-You also stay in control of the process by using a service such as amicable, or mediation.
+A kitchen table agreement is also flexible in the sense that you can stay in control of the process as you aren’t reaching an agreement through solicitors, who are negotiating on your behalf.
+You can also stay in control of the process by using a service such as amicable, or mediation.

 Cons of kitchen table agreement:

 - You might not have considered all of your options